-The Importance of Bennifer: Why Jennifer Lopez and Ben Affleck Hanging Out Drove the Internet Wild - E!
+The History of Bennifer: Why Jennifer Lopez and Ben Affleck Getting Back Together Is Still So Special - E!
 Online

 "I have such a respect for the institution of marriage that I don't believe people should spend their lives together if they're not going to be totally happy," she later told Vibe, explaining her very short second union.
 "Do we spend time now trying to make it work and wasting precious moments of our lives, or do we remedy the situation and move on?"

-Which she did, publicly starting around July 2002, with Affleck, who was a couple years removed from an off-and-on romance with Shakespeare in Love co-star Gwyneth Paltrow and fresh from action hero turns in Pearl Harbor and The Sum of All Fears.
+And by July 2002 she had moved on with Affleck, who was a couple years removed from an off-and-on romance with Shakespeare in Love co-star Gwyneth Paltrow and fresh from action hero turns in Pearl Harbor and The Sum of All Fears.

 He and Lopez were both very famous, and seemingly equipped to be able to handle being very famous together.
 He explained to Vanity Fair that he took out that chivalrous ad both to communicate his appreciation and to dispel any noxious rumors that she was some sort of a diva on set.
 A rumor that he admitted made him initially hesitant to work with her.